Magician

 How does levitation work am bit confused is illusion or a trick

-Asked by Fazy about 9 years ago
+Asked by Fazy over 9 years ago

 Sorry, I don't reveal secrets.
 If you seriously want to learn magic, then I suggest you buy a book and learn it the same way everyone else did.
 As with anything, it takes time and effort to master it.